yunPKU/infer_heterogeneity_from_incidence/README.md

 MaxInfctPrd | the maximum length of generation time IncData | a numpy array contains the incidence time series Output | return the MAP and the HPD of the dispersion parameter (k) and the reproduction number (R)

+# New codes after correction
+The new codes after correcting the bug have been stored in the folder of "codes_after_correction"